vhdang-upb-acgroup/drone_navigation/README.md

 ## If everything works, you can observe
 ![Hovering task](docs/hovering.png)
+# Issue of the current implementation
-# Current implementation just considers controlling the uav's height (z) and ignores attitude control.
+We just considers controlling the uav's height (z) and ignores attitude control.
 Consequently, the drone cannot maintain its height after a few seconds.